Two for One Mojitos

 Get Your Shrimp By The Kilo

 Medium ¼ Kg --- ½ Kg --- 1 Kg

 Jumbo ¼ Kg --- ½ Kg --- 1 Kg

 (Garlic, butter, guajillo & dried chilli & baby potatoes)

 If you are not a shrimp lover, don't despair.
 There are excellent pizzas, steaks and italian dishes as well.

 After you have visited these places, you can check out our blog post on our favorite Mexican food experiences.
 There is a little overlap, but you will get some great new ideas.
-That wraps up our opinion of 5 restaurants in Old Town Puerto Vallarta that you should not miss.
+That wraps up our opinion of the five don't miss restaurants in Old Town Puerto Vallarta that you really should not miss.